-The media is filled with stories of CEO’s, celebrities and highly paid sports figures run amok with their inability to take “no” for an answer.
+The media routinely report stories of CEO’s, celebrities and highly paid sports figures run amok with their inability to take “no” for an answer.
 Whether their reactions are all-out tirades or a more subtle approach like Charlie’s, leaders who must hear “yes” at all costs put their organizations’ financial health at risk.
 Moreover, these win-at-all-cost types create a culture that damages trust.
-According to Loyola University professor Linda Stroh, people who consistently respond poorly to being told “no” are on track to be perceived as one of the “bad guys”—people who are not to be trusted.
+According to Loyola University professor Linda Stroh, people who consistently respond poorly to being told “no” cultivate a reputation as one of the “bad guys”—people who are not to be trusted.
 Stroh, the author of Trust Rules: How to Tell the Good Guys from the Bad Guys in Work and Life, has done research to uncover the key elements that make a person trustworthy.
-The ability to accept a rejected idea graciously indicates a person is more likely to be perceived as trustworthy.
+People perceive those who accept a rejected idea graciously as more trustworthy.

 Persistence and tenacity definitely pay off.
 But at what point does sticking to your guns become a liability and threaten the trust between you and your team?
 Here are three ways to tell if you’ve crossed the line:

 The thrill of victory.
 Many business people are former athletes; they enjoy the thrill of winning.
 When you engage with your colleagues, do you get a buzz when the interaction turns competitive?
 Be aware: are you unconsciously setting up a win-lose scenario in your mind?
 Remember, you and the people you lead are a team, not adversaries.
 If you are somehow thinking you need to “win” the argument, or have your specific idea adopted, you’ve stepped over into trust-damaging territory.